nixonpj/wedding-site/content/faq.md

 ### Where can I stay?

 We've arranged for a block of rooms at three hotels near the venue.
 Please fill out the [RSVP form](/rsvp/) and we will book your stay for the 26th (check in at 1pm) and 27th (checkout at 11am) at one of the hotels.
-In case you want to arrive earlier or depart later, please let us know in the RSVP form and we will work with the hotels to accomodate your request.
+In case you want to arrive earlier or depart later, please let us know in the RSVP form and we will work with the hotels to accommodate your request.

 ### What is the check-in/check-out time?